tau-dev/tau-flight/README.md

 ## HINTS

-The controls are pretty hard to master.
-I won't judge you for quicksaving (WASM4 menu: ⏎).
+The controls are pretty hard to master; very small movements often suffice.

+For the first mission, you only need to reach the runway; after that, you will have to land gracefully.

 Shake off missiles by flying very close to the ground until they crash.

 Good luck, pilot.